MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-sql-io-performance.md

 If these waits exceed 10-15 milliseconds on a consistent basis, then I/O is considered a bottleneck.

 > [!NOTE]
-> To provide context and perspective, in the world of troubleshooting SQL Server, CSS has observed cases where an I/O request took over 1 second and as high as 15 seconds per transfer.
+> To provide context and perspective, in the world of troubleshooting SQL Server, CSS has observed cases where an I/O request took over one second and as high as 15 seconds per transfer.
 Such I/O systems need optimization.
-Conversely, CSS has seen systems where the throughput is below 1 millisecond /transfer.
+Conversely, CSS has seen systems where the throughput is below 1 millisecond/transfer.
 With today's SSD/NVMe technology, advertised throughput rates range in tens of microseconds per transfer.
-Therefore, the 10-15 ms/transfer figure is a very approximate threshold we selected based on collective experience between Windows and SQL Server engineers over the years.
+Therefore, the 10-15 millisecond/transfer figure is a very approximate threshold we selected based on collective experience between Windows and SQL Server engineers over the years.
 Usually, when numbers go beyond this approximate threshold, SQL Server users start seeing latency in their workloads and report them.
 Ultimately, the expected throughput of an I/O subsystem is defined by the manufacturer, model, configuration, workload, and potentially multiple other factors.

 ## Methodology